Victor Roelens: First world war and first black priest

 Stefano did go along on Roelens' trip to Europe, which became something of a celebratory voyage.
 In Rome they were present at the beatification of the martyrs of Uganda when pope Benedict XV detected the black Stefano in the crowd and stopped to give him his special blessing.
 The crowd was so taken by Stefano that it took him the rest of the day to leave Saint-Peters square.
 Later that same week they travelled to Flanders, where Cardinal Mercier and king Albert received Stefano as well.
 Stefano returned to Africa the following winter, and Mgr Roelens in the following spring.
 Having found additional funds, Mgr Roelens decided to create a Great Seminary in Kapulo, thus creating a local school to educate priests, as an answer to the increasing numbers of local students.
 Thirty five years after starting, this was the jewel on Roelens' crown.

 In 1938, Mgr Roelens was hospitalised in Albertville with stomach problems when Mgr Huys, having travelled to Mpweto, suffered a heart attack that left him half blind.
 He was taken to Elisabeth town when he had a second heart attack.
 He reached Albertville a few months later but died there.
 The Vatican appointed a new coadjutor and Mgr Roelens felt that it was time to step aside and leave things in the hands of a younger generation.
 He retired as Apostolic Vicar of Baudouinville on 22 September 1941 and was succeeded by Mgr Morlion.

-In the final years of his life, he stayed at Baudouinville, relieved of all duties.
+In the final years of his life, he stayed at Baudouinville and was relieved of all duties.
 He became hard of hearing.
 On the afternoon of August 5, 1947, Mgr Roelens received a visit from black seminarians from Kapulo.
 Noticing his weakness, none of them dared to leave the room, but he reassured them and sent them home.
 Later that evening, his condition worsened, and he was given last rites.
 Two sisters kept him company.
 When he suddenly shivered from cold, he tried to get his hands under the blanket.
 A sister rose to help him, then returned to her seat, only to discover that he had died by the time she sat down.
-It was 9 p.m. on 5 August 1947.
-Victor was aged 89.
+Victor passed away at 9 p.m. on August 5, 1947 at the age of 89.
 He was buried the next day.
 Stefano Kaoze, his first black priest, attended the service.